tobixen/getline-extras/tobixen-thoughts.md

 For the interest to count, the credit line must have been available for a full 24 hours (otherwise an attacker may easily set up a script yielding a relatively risk-free credit line just before midnight and removing it again some few seconds later).
 Similarly, we may need protection against the potential borrower temporarily reducing the interest rate just before midnight (though, probably less of a problem as the reputational damage can be real).

 An investor can earn interest multiple times on overcommitted credit lines.
+If an investor gives a credit line to a sufficient amount of potential borrowers and ensures there always is available funds in the wallet, it should even be possible to earn more money on the credit line than on the lendings.
+Consider that the the investor is taking a risk by giving out a credit line; A scammer may run away with the funds at once, a legitimate borrower may decide he doesn't need the line.
+Overcommitment is good, a massive amount of investors heavily overcommiting their credit lines and doing their best to keep available balance in their wallets is the only way we can give potential borrowers a predictable credit line.

 If a borrower has more credit lines than what he's willing to pay for, the credit lines with lowest interest will be prioritized.